GreyFox – A Tool That Helps Sell or License Undervalued Patents

 - The decision is being taken without taking opinion from a patent analyst;

-- If a patent analyst is involved, his research is limited to literature which is publicly available on the Internet.
+- If a patent analyst is involved, his research is limited to literature that is publicly available on the Internet.

 The value of a patent can be linked to its importance to a business – it can be the patent owner’s own or someone else’s business.
 Thus, if the patent is relevant to a business, it has a value.
 In order to understand the true value of a patent, you don’t require a subject matter expert.
 However, you need a person who can analyze the complete spectra of technology.